• Skip to main content

 What is kefir?

 Honey as we all know is produced by bees from nectar gathered from flowers.
-The flavour and colour of the honey produced depends on the flowers the nectar is collected from.
-For example clover produces a light, mild tasting honey, where as nectar collected from leatherwood, a type of gum tree in Australia, produces a darker, aromatic honey with a distinctive flavour.
+The flavor and color of the honey produced depend on the flowers the nectar is collected from.
+For example clover produces a light, mild-tasting honey, whereas nectar collected from leatherwood, a type of gum tree in Australia, produces a darker, aromatic honey with a distinctive flavor.

 🥘 Ingredients